weberjonathan/qrshare/README.md

 options:
   -h, --help            show this help message and exit -e [PATH], --embed [PATH]
-                        embed a custom image in the centre of the QR code by specifying a path or use a default image by omitting the positional argument
+                        embed a custom image in the centre of the QR code by specifying a path, or use a default image by omitting the positional argument
   --debug               enables debug messages
   -v, --version         show program's version number and exit
 ```